This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Relative strength index (RSI)

 This is a momentum indicator that measures the strength of a trend.
-By combining RSI with candlestick patterns, you can identify oversold or overbought conditions in the market and adjust their trading strategy accordingly.
+By combining RSI with candlestick patterns, you can identify oversold or overbought conditions in the market and adjust your trading strategy accordingly.
+Check our guide to understanding and applying RSI here.

 Fibonacci retracement